CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/gauges/permissionless_rewards.md

-**LiquidityGaugeV4** opened up the possibility to add permissionless rewards to a gauge by a `distributor`.
-When deploying a gauge directly through the [OwnershipProxy](../../ownership-proxy/overview.md), the deployer (`msg.sender`) is automatically set as the *gauge manager*.
-This address is able to call **`add_rewards`** within the OwnershipProxy contract to add *reward tokens* and *distributors*.
+Newer LiquidityGauges open up the possibility to add permissionless rewards to a gauge by a `distributor`.
+When deploying a gauge directly through the [OwnershipProxy](../../ownership-proxy/overview.md), the deployer is automatically set as the *gauge manager*.
+This address is able to call **`add_rewards`** within the OwnershipProxy contract to add *reward tokens* and *distributors*, which can then be deposited into the gauge.

-If the gauge wasn't deployed through the OwnershipProxy, a quick [migration](../../ownership-proxy/StableSwapOwnerProxy.md#migrate_gauge_manager) is required first before adding permissionless rewards.
+If the gauge wasn't deployed through the OwnershipProxy, a [migration](#migrate_gauge_manager) is required first before adding permissionless rewards.
+For CryptoSwap pool gauges no migration is required.

 !!!tip
     On sidechains, permissionless rewards are directly built into the gauges.
 Whoever deploys the gauge can call `add_rewards` on the gauge contract itself (no need to migrate or do it via proxy).

+- GaugeManagerProxy for StableSwap pools: [0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571](https://etherscan.io/address/0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571)
+- GaugeManagerProxy for two-coin CryptoSwap pools: [0x9f99FDe2ED3997EAfE52b78E3981b349fD2Eb8C9](https://etherscan.io/address/0x9f99FDe2ED3997EAfE52b78E3981b349fD2Eb8C9)

-## Setting Reward Token and Distributor
+## **Setting Reward Token and Distributor**

 If the admin is the [old proxy](https://etherscan.io/address/0x201798B679859DDF129651d6B58a5C32527EA04c), there needs to be a migration to the new OwnerProxy by calling [`migrate_gauge_manager`](#migrate_gauge_manager).